breimanntools/xomics/CONTRIBUTING.rst

 - Reimplementation of existing solutions.
 - Ignoring the biological context.
-- Reliance on opaque, black-box models.
+- Cherry-picking of biological hits.

 Principles
 ----------